Looking for help with your list?

 After you've turned on the Inliner and the rest of your code is ready to go, continue setting up your campaign.

 - When you enable the Inliner option, you won't see an immediate change to your code.
-After your message is sent to the queue, we'll convert the styles before we deliver it to your list.
+After your message is sent to the queue, we'll convert the styles before we deliver it to your audience.
 Once you enable the Inliner, however, you can preview the campaign in a side-by-side viewer.
 There, you can verify our changes won't do something you don't want before you send.

 - The Inliner doesn't "fix" CSS support issues, only those that are safe to use in bulk email to begin with.
 For example, you still shouldn't use DIV tags to position your content.